janakg/jss-nested/readme.md

 Deep nesting is not supported for multiple reasons:

-1. More than 2 levels of indentation lead to less readability in our experience.
+1. More than 2 levels of indentation lead to less readability from our experience.
-2. JSS was created for the component driven development in the first place.
-Components should never be big and so there should be no need for deep nesting.
+2. Components should never be big and so there should be no need for deep nesting.

-If you can provide a real life example where you really __need__ deep nesting - we would love to know it.
+If you can provide a real life example where you __really need__ deep nesting - we would love to know it.

 ## Issues